elizabeth-christensen/pgbackrest/doc/BLOG.md

 # pgBackRest File Bundling and Block Incremental Backup

+[pgBackRest](https://github.com/pgbackrest/) is announcing version 2.46 this month with a number of notable new features, including  block incremental backup, file bundling, verify, backup key/value annotations, and SFTP repository storage.

-Efficiently storing backups is a major priority for the pgBackRest project but we also strive to balance this goal with restore performance.
-Two recent features help with both efficiency and performance: file bundling and block incremental backup.
+Efficiently storing backups is a major priority for the pgBackRest project.
+We also strive to balance this goal with restore performance.
+Two recent features help with both efficiency and performance: **file bundling and block incremental backup**.
+I wanted to call out these two features and provide some working examples to help users get started.

+#### File bundling
+* combines smaller files together
+* improves speed on object stores like S3, Azure, GCS

+####  Block incremental backup
+* saves space by storing only changed file parts
+* improves the efficiency of the delta restore

+## Sample repository set up

 To demonstrate these features we will create two repositories.
-The first repository will use defaults and the second will have file bundling and block incremental backup enabled.
+The first repository will use defaults.
+The second will have file bundling and block incremental backup enabled.

 Configure both repositories:
 ```